 35.3.6.1.3 Negotiation of TID-to-link mapping

 An MLD may support TID-to-link mapping negotiation.
+A non-AP MLD that performs multi-link (re)setup on at least two links with an AP MLD that has set to a nonzero value the TID-To-Link Mapping Negotiation Supported subfield of MLD Capabilities field of the Multi-Link element shall support TID-to-link mapping negotiation.
 An MLD that supports TID-to-link mapping negotiation has dot11TIDtoLinkMappingActivated equal to true and shall set to a nonzero value the TID-to-link Mapping Negotiation Supported subfield in the MLD Capabilities field of the Basic variant Multi-Link element that it transmits.
 Otherwise it shall set the TID-to-link Mapping Negotiation Supported subfield to 0.
 If the TID-to-link Mapping Negotiation Supported subfield value received from a peer MLD is equal to 2, the MLD shall send to the peer MLD only the TID-to-link Mapping element where all TIDs are mapped to the same link set.